top of page

 THE CHALLENGE

-Community Managers need streamlined onboarding and clear communication of features to feel confident in its value and quickly master
+Community Managers need streamlined onboarding and clear communication of features to feel confident in its value and quickly master its functions.

 THE STATS